-A secret key should be as random as possible.
-Your operating system has ways to generate pretty random data based on a cryptographic random generator.
-Use the following command to quickly generate a value for Flask.secret\key (or SECRET\KEY):
+The problem with random is that it's hard to judge what is truly random.
+And a secret key should be as random as possible.
+Your operating system has ways to generate pretty random stuff based on a cryptographic random generator which can be used to get such a key: